AndyMelone/todo_list/README.md

 Before running `docker compose up`, make sure your variables are exported

 > [!NOTE]
-> if you have the ports in the environment variables, please export them here
+> if you have edit the ports in the environment variables, please export them here

     export NEXT_PUBLIC_JSON_SERVER_PORT=3001
     export NEXT_PUBLIC_APP_PORT=3000
     docker compose up -d

+### Build local

 > [!NOTE]
 > if you don't want to use docker make sure you have [Node JS](https://nodejs.org/en) on your machines